 Productiv's mission is to make supply chains more productive.
 Not just our clients' supply chains — everyone's.
 If a warehouse can run ProDocks on their own infrastructure at zero cost, and it makes their dock more efficient, that's the mission working.

 ProDocks is open source under the Elastic License 2.0.
 Any warehouse can clone the repo, add their own Supabase credentials, and run a full instance of ProDocks on their own infrastructure.
 The code you'd deploy is the same code running on our docks right now.
+The one restriction: you can't offer ProDocks as a hosted or managed service for others.
+Internal use is completely free.

 Dock Scheduling Software Pricing Compared